 At the CIA, there is plenty to do outside of the classroom.
 Students can enjoy nearby Catskill and Berkshire ski areas, local golf courses, parks, and New York City museums and theaters.
-In addition, the Office of Student Activities, housed in the Recreation Center, sponsors a variety of entertainment and leisure activities.
+The Office of Student Activities and the Student Recreation Center sponsor a variety of entertainment and leisure activities.
 These include dances, comedy nights, films, special seasonal events, cooking competitions, and outdoor excursions such as hiking, ziplining, and whitewater rafting.